jundis/CWSlack-SlashCommands/README.md

 **(Requires some variables from cwslack-incoming.php to function if you don't use that)**

-1. Download the cwslack-firmalerts.php, functions.php, install.php, and config.php files.
+1. Download the cwslack-firmalerts.php, functions.php, install.php, and config-default.php files.
 2. Place on a compatible web server.
+3. **Rename config-default.php to config.php**
 3. Run install.php and proceed through database setup.
 This will also verify you have the required PHP and cURL versions.
 4. Change $posttousers or $posttochan to 0 in config.php if you don't want it posting to one or the other.
 5. Setup a cron job or scheduled task on your server to run this PHP file **every minute.**